Anthony Mullens: Military career

 Educated at Eton College and the Royal Military Academy Sandhurst, Mullens was commissioned into the 4th/7th Royal Dragoon Guards in 1956.
-In 1972, as Chief of Staff of 8th Infantry Brigade, he handled the planning for Operation Motorman, which led to the removal of the barricades in Derry.
-He was given command of his Regiment, at that time based in Germany, in 1976.
-He was appointed Commander of 7th Armoured Brigade in 1980, Deputy Military Secretary in 1982 and General Officer Commanding 1st Armoured Division in 1985.
-He went on to be Assistant Chief of the Defence Staff (Operational Requirements) in 1987 and Deputy Chief of the Defence Staff (Systems) in 1989 before retiring in 1992.
+In 1972, as chief of staff of the 8th Infantry Brigade, he handled the planning for Operation Motorman, which led to the removal of the barricades in Derry.
+He was given command of his regiment, at that time based in Germany, in 1976.
+He was appointed commander of the 7th Armoured Brigade in 1980, Deputy Military Secretary in 1982 and General Officer Commanding 1st Armoured Division in 1985.
+He went on to be Assistant Chief of the Defence Staff (Operational Requirements) in 1987, and Deputy Chief of the Defence Staff (Systems) in 1989.
+He retired in 1992.

-He was also Colonel of the Royal Dragoon Guards.
+Mullens was also Colonel of the Royal Dragoon Guards.

 In retirement he became an Associate of Varley Walker & Partners, a firm of consultants.

 Family

-In 1964 he married Dawn Pease; they had no children.
+In 1964 Mullens married Dawn Pease; they had no children.